Volume IV · Life Dashboard · Tool 005

 How your scores are computed.

-Step 1 — PSS-10 item scoring: Each of 10 items is scored 0–4 (Never → Very often).
-Items 4, 5, 7, and 8 are reverse-scored: a raw response of 0 contributes 4 to the total, a raw 4 contributes 0.
-The tool handles reversal automatically.
+Step 1 — Item scoring: Each of the 24 items is scored 0–4 (Never → Almost always).
+Three items (8, 12, and 24) are reverse-coded efficacy/calm statements: a raw response of 0 contributes 4, and a raw 4 contributes 0.
+The tool handles every reversal automatically — answer each item as you actually experience it.

-Step 5 — care-aware banner: Triggers when CBI ≥ 75, OR PSS ≥ 33, OR item 14 ("I can't take it anymore") endorsed at 75 or 100.
-These thresholds correspond to the upper severity bands published in the original validation studies and represent levels at which professional consultation is warranted, not optional.
+Step 5 — care-aware banner: Triggers when Personal Burnout ≥ 75, OR Perceived Stress ≥ 75, OR item 20 (the detachment sentinel: “A part of me wants to stop carrying everything I’m carrying”) is endorsed at “Often” or “Almost always.”
+These thresholds correspond to the upper LBL-SBI severity bands, levels at which professional consultation is warranted, not optional.

 § How to cite this tool